Fapzarz/FilmTranslatorGenerator/README.md

     python main.py
     ```
 2. In the application window:
-    *   Click "Browse..." to select your video file
+    *   Click "Add Video(s)" to select your video file(s)
+    *   Select your preferred translation provider (Gemini, OpenAI, Anthropic, or DeepSeek)
-    *   Enter your Google Gemini API Key (will be saved for future use)
+    *   Enter the API Key for your selected provider
+    *   If applicable, select the specific model for your provider
     *   Select the target translation language and output format
     *   Select Whisper settings (Model, Device, Compute Type)
     *   Click "Generate Subtitles"